 From single-serving cans to family-sized jugs, here are the best cold brew coffees to buy.

 Founded in 2010, Chameleon Cold-Brew has become one of the most trusted and recognizable names in the field.
 The Austin, Texas-based company sells a variety of tasty products, which it sorts into three categories.
 Our favorite is the Coffee Concentrate—an extra flavorful form of cold brew, meant to be mixed with water, milk, or creamer.
-The other options are On-The-Go, which covers single-serving bottles of cold brew, and Pour & Enjoy, the brand's 46-ounce jugs that are perfect for keeping around the house.
+The other options are On-The-Go, which contains single-serving bottles of cold brew, and Pour & Enjoy, the brand's 46-ounce jugs made for keeping around the house.

 For those who do go the coffee concentrate route, Chameleon offers seven flavors, ranging from a steadfast Black Coffee to a striking Cinnamon Vanilla.
 Every variety is sugar free, packed with 200 milligrams of caffeine, and sold in 32-ounce glass jars.
 When preparing the concentrate at home, the company recommends a 2-to-1 ratio of two parts coffee and one part mixer of your choice.